 This little engine remained a classic for many reasons.
 Some are related to excellence in storytelling craft (problem/solution, cycles of repetition, prediction and surprises).
 Watty Piper's original full text is honored in this edition and continues to shine.
 Many happy memories are related to the delightful original artwork.
 Most importantly, the enduring affection of readers across ninety years of generational sharing relates deeply to the heart of the story- a message that we each can shape our own future by believing in ourselves, and that the world DEPENDS on us to do our very best, always and in all ways.

+Illustrator Dan Santat was tagged to reimagine this timeless classic, a daunting task.
+That could not have been an easy contract to accept, knowing that millions of readers hold the original images close to their hearts.
 With his vibrant, muscular, expressive art, he met that challenge beautifully.
 Remarkably, Santat succeeded in capturing the truth and colorful energy of the original while offering a fresh approach with as much appeal while retaining an embrace of nostalgia.

 Compare the two covers to admire the ways in which color tones and characterizations were preserved while amping up the dimensions, the perspectives, scale, and expressiveness of the toys, engines and landscapes.
 Here are just a few snaps of interior spreads.